tethysapp/Met-Data-Explorer/docs/MDE_user_func.rst

    :width: 1000
    :align: center

-The second option is to access a geojson feature through a Geoserver or other application that provides WFS8 (Web Feature Service) access.
+The second option is to access a geojson feature through a Geoserver or other application that provides WFS (Web Feature Service) access.
 When selected a dialogue box with an input box to enter the WFS service URL will appear.
 Any other properly formatted WFS URL can be pasted.

 .. image:: images/1.13.png